 Simplify difficult contents by visual image and motion

 If you want to make something fun, firstly you have to ensure it clear and simple.
-A short and precise explanation about a scientific phenomenon always attracts more students than others.
+Why?
+It’s because a short and precise explanation of a scientific phenomenon always attracts more students than others.
 Unfortunately, science usually includes long and troublesome processes.

-However, thanks to animation, everything is simplified.
-Through visual images and motion, complex scientific definitions and processes now are easier to understand.
+However, thanks to animation, you can simplify everything.
+Through visual images and motion, your students can easily understand complex scientific definitions and processes.
 For instance, instead of reading a ton of words, students must have to spend over 1 minute to watch how the tornado forms. (watch the video above)

 Bring entertainment feeling like watching cartoons

 When we were young, we spent a number of hours to watch CNN cartoons every day.
-Do you believe that we are still attracted by cartoons today although growing up?
+Do you believe that cartoons are still attractive to us today although growing up?

 Science animation has proofed it.
-Providing short videos can drive students’ attitude toward a new direction.
-These videos add entertainment value to the lessons.
+To clarify, providing short videos can drive students’ attitude toward a new direction.
+In addition, these videos add entertainment value to the lessons.
 Now, the more scientific subjects students have to learn, the more time they have to watch animations.
-In another word, students can absorb knowledge in a new, different way; they get out of the old dried imagine about science and instead it through fun videos.
+In other word, students can absorb knowledge in a new, different way.
+That is they get out of the old dried imagine about science and instead it through fun videos.
 Of course, the learning value is still guaranteed.